survivejs/react-book/manuscript/02_developing_with_webpack.md

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
 It is preferred to keep it as a project dependency instead.
 This way you have direct control over the version you are running.
 This is a good practice overall as by keeping tools as your project dependencies means you have something that works standalone in other environments.

 We can use `--save` and `--save-dev` to separate application and development dependencies.
-Former will install and write to *package.json* `dependencies` field whereas the latter will write to `devDependencies` instead.
+The former will install and write to *package.json* `dependencies` field whereas the latter will write to `devDependencies` instead.
 This separation keeps project dependencies more understandable.
 The separation will come in handy when we generate a vendor bundle later on at the *Building Kanban* chapter.

 T> There are handy shortcuts for `--save` and `--save-dev`. `-S` maps to `--save` and `-D` to `--save-dev`.
 So if you want to optimize for characters written, consider using these instead.